matwilso/matwilso.github.io/_posts/robot-future.md

 Arguably, sim2real is the same idea as model-based learning, where the simulator acts as the model.
 In MBRL, though, it’s becoming increasingly common to learn models end2end with gradient descent.
 Wherase in sim2real, everyone uses fundamentally traditional simulators, with perhaps partially learned or hybrid components.
 There are trade-offs to this---traditional simulators have nice structure and are general and reusable across tasks---but eventually human engineering becomes a bottleneck that limits the complexity of environments we can handle.

 Eventually, we need to learn our simulators basically from scratch, much more like how humans do.
-The world is too complex and traditional simulators are not flexible enough to handle it.
+The world is just too complex and traditional simulators are not flexible enough to handle it.
 Too often their assumptions are broken---with deformable objects, with material property changes, with shattering, with strange artifacts like fire, paint, light switches and microwaves---and eventually the structure becomes too burdensome.
 The best simulators of the future will impose fairly minimal structure with some inductive biases for efficient learning<label for="sn-1" class="margine-toggle sidenote-number"/>
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 In the interim, I concede that domain-specific structures are useful for constraining what you have to learn.
-It's hard to say exactly when the changing of the guard will be, but for training something like a household robot in the future, minimal structure is going to be best.
+It's hard to say exactly when learned simulators become more effective for general use, but for training something like a household robot in the future, minimal structure is going to be best.
 </span>.